LLNL/axom/src/examples/radiuss_tutorial/lesson_01/README.md

                               "Parsed STL mesh has {:L} triangles.",
                               mesh.numTriangles()));
 ```

-!!! tip The `locale` helps with the formatting of the output for improved readability.
+> :memo: The `locale` helps with the formatting of the output for improved readability.
 Axom's default locale is `"en_US.UTF-8"`.

 ## Running the application
 The [axom_data](https://github.com/LLNL/axom_data) repository provides several STL meshes that we will use in this tutorial.